tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 ### cat

-sort for concatenate.
+`cat` is sort for "concatenate".
 It allows you to concatenate multiple files together and have the aggregate input piped into another command.

 quicky add line number counts by using `-n` flag.

 ### "less is more"

-[less](https://en.wikipedia.org/wiki/Less_(Unix)) is a terminal pager program on Unix, Windows, and Unix-like systems used to view (but not change) the contents of a text file one screen at a time.
-It is similar to more, but has the extended capability of allowing both forward and backward navigation through the file. `less` is the GNU version of `more` and has extra features allowing highlighting of search strings, scrolling back etc.
+[less](https://en.wikipedia.org/wiki/Less_(Unix)) is a terminal pager program used to view (but not change) the contents of a text file one screen at a time.
+It is similar to `more`, but has the extended capability of allowing both forward and backward navigation through the file.

+`less` is the GNU version of `more` and has extra features allowing highlighting of search strings, scrolling back etc.

 Khi dùng `less cat more` để view file, `Shift G` move to end of the file.
 Also works in man pages, vim.